Frequently Asked Questions

 How will library attendance be tracked?

 Attendees will be asked at the time of registration from which library they heard about the event and actual number of attendees/viewers will be measured using polls.
-A spreadsheet of your library's participants will be sent to you following each event to use for IPLAR reporting.
-Broad event stats and participation numbers will also be shared to demonstrate our collective impact
+ILP's Data Dashboard will updated following each event and includes library-level statistics to use for IPLAR reporting.

 Accessibility